-- 1. Organizations that Nominate Members to the State Committee - A. Employer representative names will include nominees submitted to the Bureau of Apprenticeship Standards by the Sheet Metal and Air Conditioning Contractors Association of Wisconsin, Inc. and Associated Builders & Contractors of Wisconsin. - B. Employee representative names will include nominees submitted to BAS by the Sheet Metal Workers International Association, Local 18. - 2.
-Minimum Qualifications for Applicants - A. All applicants must satisfy the minimum qualifications, including those eligible for direct entry or direct interview. - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen (Office of Apprenticeship Bulletin No 2023- 42, January 5, 2023). - C. It is recommended that all applicants shall not be less than 17 years of age. - D. Applicants must furnish proof of age. - E. Applicants must be a high school graduate or completed a GED or high school equivalency. - F. Applicants must furnish a record of schooling and grades obtained. - G. Applicants must meet the following scores and required norms on the Accuplacer or ACT:
+- 1. Organizations that Nominate Members to the State Committee - A. Employer representative nominations will be submitted to the Bureau of Apprenticeship Standards by the appropriate employer associations. - B. Employee representative names will include nominees submitted to BAS by the Ironworkers Local 8, Local 383, and Local 849. - 2.
+Minimum Qualifications for Applicants - A. All applicants must satisfy the minimum qualifications, including those eligible for direct entry or direct interview. - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen (Office of Apprenticeship Bulletin No 2023- 42, January 5, 2023). - C. Applicants must be at least 18 years of age at the date of application. - D. Applicants must have a high school diploma, GED, or high school equivalency diploma. - E. Applicants must furnish proof of age and educational background. - F. Applicants must be willing to accept safety and OSHA standards. - G. Applicants must possess a valid driver's license at time of placement or prove ability to get to and from school and work. - H. Applicants will be required to take a recognized substance abuse test at the time of initial job placement.
+They may also be subject to random drug testing while on a job site.
+The cost of the testing will be paid for by the employer or local committee.